Speaking Topics Presented at

 Prevent Violence by Confronting Its Origins

-This program is valuable for groups concerned about peace, violence prevention, public health, mental health, trauma, psychology, sociology, antisocial behaviors, parenting, relevant research, children’s welfare, early childhood development, and natural living.
+This program is valuable for groups concerned about peace, violence prevention, public health, mental health, trauma, psychology, and sociology.
+Additional group topics include antisocial behaviors, parenting, children’s welfare, early childhood development, and natural living.

 - Learn specific principles that can improve the quality of life for your family, friends, and society!